To add a source control server to the system, add a source control server endpoint.

-Note: With Lifecycle Manager 2.1, you can now select Bitbucket Server or Bitbucket Cloud.
+Note: With vRealize Suite Lifecycle Manager 8.0, you can now select Bitbucket Server or Bitbucket Cloud.

 - Enter the IP address or fully qualified domain name of the server, and click SUBMIT.

 vRealize Suite Lifecycle Manager uses https scheme for any Source Control APIs by default.
 If you have not enabled https on the GitLab instance, then specify http://<ip address>:<port> in the source control server under the content settings page to change the scheme.
-When you create source control endpoint, the repository needs to be specified in <GroupName>/<ProjectName> form.
-Whenever multiple developers are working on the bitbucket repository then the performance is slow in the bitbucket enterprise version.
-Therefore, you can use at least 4vCPU machine of bitbucket.
+When you create source control endpoint, the repository must be specified in <GroupName>/<ProjectName> form.
+Whenever multiple developers are working on the bit bucket repository then the performance is slow in the bit bucket enterprise version.
+Therefore, you can use at least 4 vCPU machine of bit bucket.

 - Click the pencil icon for the source control server.

-- Enter your GitLab access token in the ACCESS KEY field, and click SUBMIT.
+- Enter your GitLab or Bitbucket server access token in the ACCESS KEY text box, and click SUBMIT.

-An access token is a unique identity for a user to perform check-in or check-out to track the GitLab API.
-To create a access token for Gitlab, access the gitlab.eng.vmware.com and create a token name.
-For Bitbucket Server and Cloud, browse to bitbucket.org.com and navigate to App Passwords to create a password with full permissions.
+An access token is a unique identity for a user to perform check-in or check-out to track the GitLab or GitHub API.
+To create an access token for GitLab or GitHub, access the GitLab or GitHub Server URL.
+For example, gitlab.example.com or github.com.
+For Bitbucket Server and Cloud, browse to bitbucket.org and navigate to App Passwords to create a password with full permissions.

 - For a GitHub instance, you can either select to enter the credential of the Github instance by providing the user name and password or enter the access token.